-Pete Bender hits major milestone this week: 50 years as a PGA Tour caddie
+Pete Bender hits major milestone: 50 years as a PGA Tour caddie

 When you think of the best caddies in the history of the PGA Tour, recent names come to mind such as Steve Williams, Jim “Bones’ Mackay, Mike “Fluff” Cowan, Bruce Edwards, Andy Martinez, Jimmy Johnson and Joe LaCava.